bevy-cheatbook/bevy-cheatbook/src/platforms/wasm/gh-pages.md

 create a separate repository for this, but you could also do it from the same repository as your source code.

 You will need the final website files for deployment.
-See the [`wasm-pack` setup](./wasm-pack.md) or the [Cargo Make setup](./cargo-make.md) page, whichever is applicable to your project, for more information about that.
+You are probably generating these using a tool like `wasm-bindgen` or `wasm-pack`, maybe as part of a larger website.

 Create an empty branch in your git repository: